Bilateral hydronephrosis is the enlargement of the parts of the kidney that collect urine. Bilateral means both sides.

 Return of renal function can vary, depending on the length of obstruction.

-Kidney damage may result from conditions that cause hydronephrosis.
+Irreversible kidney damage may result from conditions that cause hydronephrosis.

 When to Contact a Medical Professional